 BUY IT WHERE YOU TRY IT

-Local stores enable you to try on and try out items before you buy — and get real expertise — saving your time and money.
-To learn more on this topic, see 7 Ways Businesses and Communities Can Counter Showrooming
+Local stores enable you to try on and try out items before you buy — and get real expertise — saving you time and money.

 CREATE A HEALTHIER ENVIRONMENT

 Independent, community-serving businesses are people-sized.
-They typically consume less land, carry more locally-made products, locate closer to residents and create less traffic and air pollution. (source 3) More on this topic: Buying Green Means Buying Local.
+They typically consume less land, carry more locally-made products, are located closer to residents, and create less traffic and air pollution.

 A wide variety of independent businesses, each serving their customers’ tastes, creates greater overall choice for all of us.

-The multiplier effect created by spending locally generates lasting impact on the prosperity of local organizations and residents. (source 6)
+The multiplier effect created by spending locally generates a lasting impact on the prosperity of local organizations and residents.

 CREATE JOBS AND OPPORTUNITIES